 - Court facility planning and renovation

 - Operational and management reviews of courts and justice system agencies and departments

 - COOP (continuity of operations planning) and pandemic/public health emergency preparedness

 Special Caseflow Management Initiative

-During 2010-2011, a special initiative is being conducted to provide state and local courts with technical assistance to develop caseflow management improvement programs designed to reduce case processing delay and promote more efficient use of judicial resources.
-Special emphasis will be given to:
+During 2010-2011, a special initiative was conducted to provide state and local courts with technical assistance to develop caseflow management improvement programs designed to reduce case processing delay and promote more efficient use of judicial resources.
+Special emphasis was given to:

 - Developing and/or expanding Differentiated Case Management (DCM) systems